wong0372/portfolio/README.md

    I have been learning how to use Bootstrap, especially focusing on utilizing the col class to adjust the layout for different browser sizes.

-   Now, I have become accustomed to checking for accessibility as well.
+   Also, I have become accustomed to checking for accessibility as well.
 I use extensions to assess whether the contrast is good enough and to identify any errors.
 For example, one error I usually encounter is missing aria labels.
 By using tools like WAVE, I can discover and address these problems.

 4. The change between the design in Figma and the website.